Submitting your data

-From 30 September 2020 all healthcare providers in England will need to comply with the National Data Opt Out.
+From 31 March 2021 all healthcare providers in England need to comply with the National Data Opt Out.
 Patient data entered into the NPDA is subject to the National Data Opt Out process.
 Each patient’s NHS number must be screened against the national opt out list at NHS Digital prior to any of their data being entered on the NPDA data capture system.
 Please check with your Trust's Information Governance team for the local arrangements by which the screen should take place.

 We now have our "How to" webinar available on core audit data submission:

 The latest user guides and troubleshooting tips for our online data capture system can also be downloaded below.

 Also available is the core NPDA dataset collected since 1 April 2017 and corresponding CSV submission template; this replaces the dataset in use since 2012-13.
 It was revised following publication of new guidance issued by the National Institute for Health and Care Excellence (NG18) in 2015.
 The majority of data items remain unchanged, with a number of new items and some items having been amended in light of the new guidance (all can be downloaded below).
 This was further amended on 15 February 2019 to improve clarity for data items 28 and 41.